B293443-2025/Project_code/README.md

 pyCalculateChromosomeLengths.py -f <genome.fa> -o <chrom_lengths.txt>
 ```

 > **Note on relative paths:** scripts and notebooks in this repo reference reference/data files via relative paths set up for this exact directory layout.
-If a script errors with a missing file, check the path variables near the top of the script/notebook and point them at wherever you've placed the downloaded files — the layout above is the intended one but wasn't re-verified from a clean clone, so double-check per script.
+If a script errors with a missing file, check the path variables near the top of the script/notebook and point them at wherever you've placed the downloaded files.

 ## Software environments